SimplGy/_practice-ios/fancyTableViewSelection/README.md

 # Fancy Table View Selection

-Sometimes, you want a tableview that do it all:
+Sometimes, you want a tableview that does it all:

 * Tap to navigate
 * multi-select (maybe to group items, share with someone, pay all at once, or something else)